Symptoms

 - A single disk going offline may be caused by a transient error that will not repeat.
 However, if the same disk is taken offline more than once then the disk may be damaged and might need replacement.

-- The most common causes of a node instability are connection storms and server hardware problem.
-Other possible reasons include heavy swapping, out of memory, excessive CPU load - these are less likely on a properly configured system.
+- The most common causes of node instability are connection storms and server hardware problems.
+Other possible reasons include heavy swapping, out-of-memory, and excessive CPU load - these are less likely on a properly configured system.